Skip to content

 How long does it take to get rid of moles?

 Most residential mole infestations are cleared within the one-month service period (4-5 weekly visits).
 Many homeowners see a big drop in mole activity within the first two weeks.
+See how our process works step by step.

 What time of year are moles most active?

 Moles are active year-round in Western Washington, but surface activity peaks in spring and fall when soil moisture is highest.
 During summer, they dig deeper.
 During winter, they stay below the frost line but keep tunnelling.
+Full breakdown in our seasonal mole activity guide for Washington State.

 How much does mole removal cost?

 Got Moles offers two residential programs for properties under 1 acre.
 The one-time removal program costs $450 flat rate.
 The Total Mole Control Program costs $100 per month for year-round protection with a 12-month minimum commitment.
 Commercial properties are custom-quoted after a site inspection.
+Full breakdown in our Washington mole removal pricing guide.

 What's the difference between one-time removal and the TMCP?